spack/spack/lib/spack/docs/pipelines.rst

 AWS_ACCESS_KEY_ID
 ^^^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket.
+(Optional) Needed when binary mirror is an S3 bucket.

 ^^^^^^^^^^^^^^^^^^^^^
 AWS_SECRET_ACCESS_KEY
 ^^^^^^^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket.
+(Optional) Needed when binary mirror is an S3 bucket.

 ^^^^^^^^^^^^^^^
 S3_ENDPOINT_URL
 ^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket that is *not* on AWS.
+(Optional) Needed when binary mirror is an S3 bucket that is *not* on AWS.

 ^^^^^^^^^^^^^^^^^
 CDASH_AUTH_TOKEN
 ^^^^^^^^^^^^^^^^^

-Needed in order to report build groups to CDash.
+(Optional) Needed in order to report build groups to CDash.

 ^^^^^^^^^^^^^^^^^
 SPACK_SIGNING_KEY
 ^^^^^^^^^^^^^^^^^

-Needed to sign/verify binary packages from the remote binary mirror.
+(Optional) Needed to sign/verify binary packages from the remote binary mirror.